DatilDev/Ballistics-Analyzer/README-android-arch.md

-# Ballistics Analyzer - Android & Arch Linux Edition
+# IronSights - Android & Arch Linux Edition

 This branch contains the Android and Arch Linux specific builds only.